Microsoft Office 365 security best practices for business

 Employees may use mobile devices to access Microsoft's SaaS applications.
 This particularly applies to companies with large communities of remote workers or BYOD setups.
 In any case, it is advisable to implement Mobile Device Management (MDM) security solutions,

 Office 365’s MDM tools encrypt confidential data on mobile devices.
-They can also wipe data from devices in the event of theft and prevent network access for stolen or compromised devices.
+They can wipe data from devices in the event of theft.
+And they prevent network access for stolen or compromised devices.

 10. Put in place rock-solid Office auditing